 - New students and their parents are required to meet with administration before they are accepted into the program.
-During these meetings students and parents are given an idea of what it means to be a Community High School Student including clear expectations for behavior and academics. - The presentation at Open House has been refined even more to include information about credit recovery, the effect of attendance on performance, resources around the county and within the structure of Warren Consolidated Schools. - Academic Probation has been created to help students learn to monitor their progress and make improvements. - Intervention classes (WIN What I Need) were created and implemented.
-These classes target specific mathematic and language arts skills based on student needs.
-NWEA data was used to identify those needs and teachers were provided with training in Number Talks and DRA testing to provide a knowledge base to increase student proficiency in both areas. - Continued involvement in AlNet a network of alternative high schools in Macomb County.
-AlNet encourages students to be involved in athletic and academic activities such as basketball, quiz bowl, bowling, volleyball, softball, soccer, prom and an end of the year reward trip. - Increasing the usage and availability of ACRI (Adolescent Critical Reading Intervention) courses. - Providing support for English Language Learners in the form of a daily para pro and a .6 Language Acquisition Teacher. - Credit Recovery Seminars.
+During these meetings students and parents are given an idea of what it means to be a Community High School Student including clear expectations for behavior, academics and attendance. - The presentation at Open House has been refined even more to include information about credit recovery, the effect of attendance on performance, resources around the county and within the structure of Warren Consolidated Schools. - Academic Probation has been created to help students learn to monitor their progress and make improvements.
+Students who do not experience success are monitored and met with often. - Intervention class, (WIN What I Need) was created and implemented.
+This class utilizes the Positive You Program to enhance student productivity and reduce harmful behavior.
+It encourages students to make healthy choices, create positive outlooks, set goals and discover purpose. - Continued involvement in AlNet a network of alternative high schools in Macomb County.
+AlNet encourages students to be involved in athletic and academic activities such as basketball, quiz bowl, chess, bowling, volleyball, softball, soccer, prom and an end of the year reward trip. - Increasing the usage and availability of ACRI (Adolescent Critical Reading Intervention) courses. - Providing support for English Language Learners in the form of a daily para pro and a .6 Language Acquisition Teacher. - Credit Recovery Seminars.
 Topics for seminars include, but are not limited to, developing positive life skills, college preparation, test preparation, substance abuse, career opportunities and many more. - Winning Futures a volunteer mentor program offered in school to students willing to participate.
 Volunteer professionals work with 2-3 students in a structured program once a week.
-Topics include goal setting, career prep, job applications, resumes and interview skills. - Falcon Friends a program where students become the mentor to elementary emotionally impaired students. - Positive rewards and Honor Roll Celebrations throughout the school year
+Topics include goal setting, career prep, job applications, resumes and interview skills. - Falcon Friends a program where students become the mentor to elementary emotionally impaired students. - Positive rewards and Honor Roll Celebrations throughout the school year - Partnership with the MSU Extension group.
+Implementing a peer mentoring program. - Positive You Mentoring Kenny Spear the creator of Positive You meets with a select group of students once a week.